 We dedicated Day 2 to explore all the important Pyramids in Cairo.
 For this we had to arranged transport and a guide.
-Waleed is able to arrange this even though he is based in Aswan.
-We are supposed to be picked up at 7 am but there are issues with Cairo road withe the ongoing flood so we are finally only picked up at 9am.
+Waleed was able to arrange this even though he is based in Aswan.
+We were supposed to be picked up at 7 am but there were issues with Cairo road withe the ongoing flood so we were finally only picked up at 9am.
 Waleed was very apologetic about this and waived us picked up transport in Aswan for free.

 We started our Pyramid tour in Dahshur.
 There are 2 pyramids in Dahshur: The bent pyramid and the Red Pyramid.

 The Bent Pyramid at Dahshur was built during the end of 27th century BC by Sneferu, the father of Khufu, who built the Great Pyramid at Giza.
 It is an important stepping stone in the development of pyramid construction.
 Sneferu built more than one pyramid at Dashur, but the Bent Pyramid was the first.
 This was the second attempt by Sneferu to build a smooth-sided true pyramid.
 It is believed that the first attempt, at Meidum in Fayoum, collapsed during construction.
 This second attempt was also plagued by engineering issues, although it was eventually completed.
 Sneferu’s builders were still learning and planned to built the huge structure with a steep inclination 54 degrees on each side.
 This proved unstable and caused them to abruptly change the plan in the middle of construction.
 The Bent Pyramid gets its name from the fact that the angle of its sides shifts suddenly about one-third of the way up from 54 degrees to the more gentle slope of 43 degrees.
 For this reason, the Bent Pyramid is considered a transitional pyramid, rather than a true pyramid